pireddag/tm-forge/miscellanea/csv-table/README.md

 ## Instructions

-To be able to use the function, please place the folder csv-table in your `.TeXmacs/plugin ` folder.
+To be able to use the function, place the folder csv-table in your `.TeXmacs/plugin ` folder.

-After you do this, you will be able to load the `csv-table` package through the `Document-> Style -> Add package` menu item or through the "plus" icon in the lowest icon bar.
+After you do this, you will be able to load the `csv-table` package through the `Document -> Style -> Add package` menu item or through the "plus" icon in the lowest icon bar.

 Once the plugin is loaded, you will be able to insert a table contained in a `.csv` file by means of the "t a b l e tab" key combination.
 If you type "t a b l e tab", TeXmacs will open a file selection window.
 Upon file selection, you will get a widget asking you to select the column separator (default is comma); once you accept by pressing the OK button, TeXmacs will insert the table contained in the file at the cursor position.

 The plugin checks whether the cursor is in plain text or in a `big-table` environment, and opens the file selection window only if the check is positive; if it is not, it issues a warning through the `table-message-widget` widget, which will be closed upon acknowledgement (_id est_ pressure of the "Ok" button).
-Please pay attention that the widget is not modal, so it will allow you access to your document (_id est_ you can forget that you have an open widget).
+Please pay attention that the widget is not modal, so it will allow you access to your document (_id est_ it may happen that you forget that you have an open widget).

 ### Details